Cities in Spain

 Autonomous community of Extremadura:

-CITIES OF THE AUTONOMOUS COMMUNITY OF GALICIA:
+CITIES IN THE AUTONOMOUS COMMUNITY OF GALICIA:

 A Coruña.
 The Glass City